centreon/centreon-plugins/doc/en/developer/plugins_global.md

 * [host discovery](/docs/monitoring/discovery/hosts-discovery) allows you to return a JSON list the autodiscovery module will understand so the user can choose to automatically or manually add to its monitoring configuration.
 Optionally, it can use one of the discovered items properties to make some decisions (filter in or out, create or assign a specific host group, etc.)
 * [service discovery](/docs/monitoring/discovery/services-discovery) allows you to return XML data to help users configure unitary checks and link them to a given host (e.g. each VPN definition in AWS VPN, each network interface on a router...).

-There's no choice here; you should stick with the guidelines described hereafter if you want your code to be fully compliant with our modules.
+There's no choice here; you should stick with the guidelines described here after if you want your code to be fully compliant with our modules.

-### 10.1 Hosts
+### 12.1 Hosts

 The discovery plugin can be a specific script or a particular execution mode enabled with an option.
 In centreon-plugins, we do it through dedicated `discovery*.pm` modes.